-- Well-timed preventative strategies can help reduce the risk of flystrike and the development of fly waves and minimise the need for treatment. - Some types and classes of sheep are more susceptible to flystrike and should be targeted for preventative activities and more carefully monitored in the lead up to, and during, high risk flystrike periods. - An integrated preventative flystrike program includes breeding for flystrike resistance, the use of crutching or shearing, dag control, appropriate tail length, selection of less flystrike-prone paddocks, applying appropriate chemical treatments and killing maggots and removing sources of protein. - Treating flystruck sheep is essential to protect the health and welfare of your sheep, prevent economic losses and break the lifecycle of flies. - The prevention and treatment of flystrike should be included in a broader plan which also considers monitoring activities.
+- Well-timed preventative strategies can help reduce the risk of flystrike and the need for treatment. - Some types and classes of sheep are more susceptible to flystrike and should be targeted for preventative activities and more carefully monitored in the lead up to, and during, high risk flystrike periods. - An integrated preventative flystrike program includes breeding for flystrike resistance, the use of crutching or shearing, dag control, appropriate tail length, selection of less flystrike-prone paddocks, applying appropriate chemical treatments and killing maggots and removing sources of protein. - Treating flystruck sheep is essential to protect the health and welfare of your sheep, prevent economic losses and break the lifecycle of flies. - The prevention and treatment of flystrike should be included in a broader plan which also considers monitoring activities.

-THERE ARE THREE BASIC CONDITIONS REQUIRED FOR FLYSTRIKE TO OCCUR:
+CONDITIONS REQUIRED FOR FLYSTRIKE: